The Penas Negras Trail is a 6.7 mile trail that starts at the Penas Negras Trailhead on FR 70 and ends at Las Vacas Trail – Trail #51.

 After 2.5 miles you will reach another signed junction.
 Stay right (straight) to cross through the large meadow in front of you.
 In addition to the trail, there should be a handful of wooden posts to help mark the way.

 Soon after this junction, you will come to another with the Perchas Trail – Trail #418.
-Turn left to remain on the Penas Negras Trail and follow it towards FR 70.
+From this junction, continue straight to remain on the Penas Negras Trail.
+This first part can be a little tricky to pick up, so be watchful.